pollutes our air

-The reports provided by Rise Gold for the Draft Environmental Impact Report would have us believe the impact is “less than significant”, but experts working with CEA Foundation have now determined there are significant errors and omissions in the analysis.
+Experts working with CEA Foundation determined there are significant errors and omissions in the analysis.
 Diesel exhaust calculations are understated, and there are major unresolved issues with airborne asbestos and other pollutants.

 Complying with regulatory thresholds doesn't mean zero impact.
-Even with "mitigations", our community will experience negative health impacts from the air pollution if this mine is approved.
+Even if "mitigations" meet the stated goals, our community will experience negative health impacts from the air pollution if this mine is approved.

 HELP US EDUCATE OTHERS

 Here are some talking points that can help.

 We already have very unhealthy air quality.
 We can't afford to make it worse.

 Mining operations call for continuous truck trips.
 Transportation is the largest producer of carbon emissions in California.

 Despite efforts to mitigate, there will be escaped fumes from blasting and processing.